sksamuel/scrimage/guide/autocrop.md

 image.autocrop(new Color(255,235,10))
 ```

 As always a picture is worth a thousand bytecodes.
-It's hard to see the white background example (obviously) so I've placed it inside gray table cells so the result is more obvious.
+It's hard to see the white background in this example so I've added a 1 pixel black border around the output so its clearer to see how the white space was removed.

 <table>
 <tr>